 The Microbial Impaction Sampler (Pinocchio Super II) is used by manufacturers to test their compressed air systems.
 The analysis of subsequent microbial growth adheres to ISO 8573-7 testing methods and can give the technician valuable information about their system.
-Reports can include total aerobic plate counts of colony forming units (CFU) and the classification of bacterial cell wall morphologies into two large groups: Gram-positive or Gram-negative.
+Reports can include total plate counts of colony forming units (CFU) and the classification of bacterial cell wall morphologies into two large groups: Gram-positive or Gram-negative.

 Often, when collecting your compressed air sample, contamination and damage can be avoided by following straight forward sampling procedures.
 When these procedures are not followed, the necessity for retesting and additional financial costs can result.

 How to Avoid Sample Contamination & Prevent Instrument Damage:

 1. PPE: You will need a clean lab coat, gloves, head/facial hair cover, and 70% alcohol (ethanol or isopropanol) to prevent cross contaminating your sample.